 Working with Plurals

-Looking at the cards in the app, we can see “5 levels played” for the first player and “1 levels played” for the second player.
+Looking at the cards in the app, we can see “1 games played” for the first player and “10 games played” for the second player.
 They appear this way because we’re not using any logic to handle plural forms.
 Of course, we could use conditional logic to solve this problem, but it won’t work well across different locales.
 Let’s see how Lingui handles this issue.

 The <Plural>

-macro takes a value and plural forms as props so it can render the correct plurals based on the value and locale. ”#” is a placeholder for levelsPlayed
+macro takes a value and plural forms as props so it can render the correct plurals based on the value and locale. #

-, so the code above will render “1 level played” when levelsPlayed
+, so the code above will render “1 game played” when gamesPlayed

 equals 1.
 Numbers greater than 1 will take the form of the other